Aqovia/Aqovia.PactProducerVerifier/README.md

 * Install the latest beta version 2.0.X-beta of PactNet package (use allow Pre-release option)
 * Install this package Aqovia.PactProducerVerifier
 * Install a test framework such as XUnit
+* Install GitInfo if you require to work out the git branch name locally
 * Add the following configuration to your app.config file
 ```
   <appSettings>